Serangoon MRT station

 Serangoon MRT station is an underground Mass Rapid Transit (MRT) interchange station on the North East (NEL) and Circle (CCL) lines.
 Situated in Serangoon, Singapore along Upper Serangoon Road and Serangoon Central, the station is integrated with the Nex shopping complex and the Serangoon Bus Interchange.
 The station is near the Serangoon Neighbourhood Police Centre and Braddell Heights Community Hub and serves various residential estates in the area.

 Preliminary studies for the NEL in the late 1980s included a tentative line alignment serving the Serangoon area.
 The station was confirmed in 1996; its construction involved the erection of the road viaduct above Upper Serangoon Road.
 In October 1999, it was announced that the station would interchange with the CCL.
 The NEL station was completed in June 2003.
 During the construction of the CCL tunnels, ground settlement caused the NEL station to sink, leading to a brief halt in excavation works.
 The CCL platforms opened in May 2009 as part of Stage 3 of the CCL.

 The station has eight entrances, four of which are triangular and enclosed in cubic structures.
 The station features three artworks as part of the MRT network's Art-in-Transit programme.
 The NEL platforms and concourse display woodcut prints as part of Eng Joo Heng's artwork Memories of Childhood.
 The CCL station's concourse features the painting View of Life by Sarkasi Said, while the CCL platforms contain a set of art seats entitled Matrix.

 History

-North East line
+North East Line

-In preliminary studies for the North East line (NEL) in 1986, it was planned for the line to serve the Serangoon area, traveling along Serangoon Road and Upper Serangoon Road.
-The line was not considered financially viable at the time; it was only in 1996 that the government approved plans to construct the line "immediately".
+In preliminary studies for the North East Line (NEL), it was planned for the line to serve the Serangoon area, traveling along Serangoon Road and Upper Serangoon Road.
+The line was not considered financially viable in 1989; it was only in 1996 that the government approved plans to construct the line "immediately".